Once upon a time...

 Additionally, the 'innovative DNA' of a typical Sebir has been established and a MasterClass Hierarchical Database and proprietary Sebir Rating Algorithm enable quantitative definition of the specific relevance of every Sebir against more than 600 relevancy criteria.

 Finally, the whole project needed to be easily scalable.
 Such micro treatment of innovative ideas and the potential variations thereof, generates a 'Sebir Count' in the millions.
 Efficient management of this has necessitated the design of some smart software.

 Ultimately, the capability whereby accumulated, successful Sebirs from all over the world can be located according to their relevance and adapted to breed completely new Sebirs, is now available on this website via the Sebir Selector.

 In undertaking the research into Sebirs, I couldn't resist the vision of being able to create a Sebir from scratch, without the need for a source Sebir to breed from.
 Could you invent them?
 How could you create useful Sebirs from scratch when you wanted one?

 "Yes, the solution seems to work, it appears to be correct; but how is it possible to invent such a solution?"
 George Polya 1887-1985, Hungarian Mathematician

-Accordingly, I pushed the boundaries of the research I was doing to ensure that the detailed analysis of Sebirs I undertook established a platform for eventual synthesis of Sebirs.
+Accordingly, I pushed the boundaries of the research to ensure that the detailed analysis of Sebirs that I have been undertaking forms a platform for the eventual creation of Sebirs from scratch.

-This work has been completed and is capable of being converted into an interactive, online learning tool – the Sebir Ladder – that can be used by anyone.
+The database that is being established is capable of being converted into an interactive, online learning tool – the Sebir Ladder – that can be used by anyone to create innovative ideas.
 This tool is currently under development.